Soulframe stats explained: Virtues, defenses, and damage

 • Totems

-• Motes equipped on your Pact
+• Motes equipped on your Pact.

-• Virtues added by Pact's perk tree
+• Virtues added by Pact's perk tree.

-• Additional Virtue points are unlocked with each new player level
+• Additional Virtue points are unlocked with each new player level.

 • Certain Abilities will also add temporary points towards a specific Virtue as an active effect.

-Damage is Soulframe is somewhat simple to figure out as of Preludes 10.
+Damage in Soulframe is somewhat simple to figure out as of Preludes 10.
 Hover over your weapon to see your regular and heavy attack damage.
 On the weapon card, the sum of base damage and additional scaling from Attunement will determine your outgoing damage.

 Ad